Journal of Peptide Science

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found at http://www.blackwellpublishing.com/bauthor/english_language.asp Japanese authors can also find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Manuscript style.
 Use a standard font of the 12-point type: Times, Helvetica, or Courier is preferred.
 It is not necessary to double-line space your manuscript.
+Please do not use templates with Wiley or Wiley-VCH branding.

 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.